hlfernandez/markdown-question-bank/README.md

 **Interesting flags:**
 - `--equal-questions-per-topic`: Distributes the total number of questions as evenly as possible across all topics.
 If a topic does not have enough available questions, the remaining questions are taken from other topics with more questions.
+- `--group-by-topic`: Groups questions by topic.
+Otherwise questions appear in a random order.

+Below are provided some examples of this command.

 ### ✨ Example 1: Without Topics